BMW iX review - Range, charging & running costs

 Insurance groups

 While luxury electric SUVs are undeniably impressive in lots of ways, their price, power and complexity also make them expensive to insure.
-Even the xDrive40 starts in group 47 out of 50, while the faster xDrive50 and M60 go straight to the very top band.
+Though insurance groups for the facelifted model are yet to be confirmed, the outgoing entry-level xDrive40 starts in group 47 out of 50, while the faster xDrive50 and M60 go straight to the very top band, which should give you an idea of how expensive it will be to insure.
 Unfortunately, it's a similar story for rivals, with the Tesla Model X and Audi e-tron also in group 50.

 Warranty